carpentries/lesson-development-training/episodes/preparing.md

 Trainees who do not yet have extensive experience using GitHub to collaborate on an open source project will also benefit by participating in one of the regular _GitHub Skill-up_ sessions for open source developers and maintainers.
 Participation in these GitHub sessions is optional but recommended for Lesson Developer trainees.

-Some feedback from participants that demonstrates the importance of trial runs.
+Some feedback from participants that demonstrates the importance of piloting a lesson.

 ::::::::::::::::: testimonial